mori-cyber/PyDeploy/Assignment_5/README.md

 - [x] b- Deployment with Liara CLI. <br>
 ## We used the Liara CLI method As follows:
 ```
+* install liara in the path of your code:
 npm install -g @liara/cli

+* login to your account:
 liara login

+* deploy your code on Liara:
 liara deploy --platform docker --port 80
 ```
 The important point is that Liana must be installed in the path of your code